ethanricks25/Tappy-Keys/README.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+### Progress
+Week 1
+- Added Necessary View Controllers for each screen
+- Added Tab Bar controller
+- Addded Navigation controller for every tab

+The main challenge that I faced this week and will face in the coming weeks is time management.
+In order to get an app like this off the ground, I will need to put in a good amount of effort every day.
+However, I now have a basic plan in place that will be simple to follow.
+What's next is creating the keyboard and developing the Gameplay